treelogic-swe/email-scraper/README.md

 ## Configure

 Configure the test mail server and other settings in `./conf/test.conf.js`, according to the relevant information in `./conf/README.md`.
-Then, r

 # List Configured Servers